Salmonella, how to cook eggs safely to avoid infection – breaking latest news-breakinglatest.news-Breaking Latest News

 – fruit and vegetables irrigated with contaminated water

-Unfortunately it is not so immediate to realize that a food is contaminated by the Salmonella bacterium because the foods do not show any alterations in appearance, taste and texture
+Unfortunately, it is not so immediate to realize that a food is contaminated by the Salmonella bacterium because the foods do not present any alterations in appearance, taste and consistency

 But how can you cook safely without risking being contaminated by the Salmonella bacterium?

-«Reaching a temperature of 70° for a few seconds is sufficient to destroy the microorganism, no extreme cooking above 100° or sterilization is needed».
+Reach a temperature of 70 for a few seconds sufficient to destroy the microorganism, no extreme cooking above 100 or sterilization is needed.

 How do you realize this?